qelectrotech/qelectrotech-doc/source/developer/build.rst

     flatpak install flathub io.qt.QtCreator

-2. After installation, click on "File">"Open File or Project" or use the shortcut ``ctrl+O`` to open your OS's file dialog.
+2. After installation, click on "File">"Open File or Project" or use the shortcut ``ctrl+O`` to open your OS file dialog.
 Click the *.pro* file to open the project and click "Build">"Run" to run the project.

 CLI Compilation
 ^^^^^^^^^^^^^^^